Canton Local Preschool

 Can any child sign up for preschool?

-No. Unfortunately, we have a limited number of spots available for typically developing children and for students who would qualify for the Early Childhood Education Entitlement Program.
+Yes, but we have a limited number of spots available for typically developing children and for students who would qualify for the Early Childhood Education Entitlement Program.
 Openings are available for children with disabilities, as well as those who do not speak English.
 The preschool can evaluate your child to determine if he/she is eligible as a child with a disability or as an English Language Learner.
+Please call 330.484.8020 to sign up your child.

 What are the program hours and days?